“The further backward you look, the further forward you can see.” – Winston Churchill

 William Leake is the CEO of Apogee Results, a digital transformation consultancy that has helped launch 100’s of successful companies as well as serving large brands like Amazon, Intuit, SAP, and HP.
 He has deep expertise across multiple business

 Chairman, Board Member

-David Stanwick, Chairman of our Board, is an accomplished entrepreneur and business history enthusiast.
+Dave Stanwick, Chairman of our Board, is an accomplished entrepreneur and business history enthusiast.
 His primary skills are in web development, content creation, editing and publishing, and digital marketing.
 These skills will be critical to the success of the American Business History Center.